cyralinc/terraform-provider-cyral/docs/guides/mongodb_cluster_okta_idp.md

 The guide is self-contained, so there are no prerequisites, except that you must have the right credentials for Cyral, Okta and AWS providers.
 In each step below, simply copy the code and paste locally, adjusting the argument values to your need.
-We suggest the names of the files, but they are completely arbitrary.
-For example, you may choose to name `versions.tf` `my-versions.tf`.
+In some cases, we suggest the names of the files, but these names don't need to be followed strictly.

 ## Configure required providers

-Put in the file `versions.tf` the following code:
+Set required provider versions:

 ```terraform
 terraform {